AkhmalFirdaus/CMake-Error-when-running-png2ico/README.md

 Hello World!
 I'm trying to compile the client-building from https://github.com/nextcloud/client-building

-However, got stucked at CMake as in the last line in build-log: https://github.com/AkhmalFirdaus/CMake-Error-when-running-png2ico/blob/main/last-build-2021-12-28-09-18-22-Release.log.
+However, got stucked at CMake as shown in the last line in build-log: https://github.com/AkhmalFirdaus/CMake-Error-when-running-png2ico/blob/main/last-build-2021-12-28-09-18-22-Release.log.

 Hence, I'm looking for the help from all github community to assist me in solving this issue.